 Our training reflects everyday experience, not just textbook learning.
 We're focused on helping you build a fulfilling future in the support sector.

-Breakthru College is proud to be officially recognised by the Department of Education as a High-Performing Provider.
+Breakthru College has been officially recognised as a High-Performing Provider by the Department of Education.

 At Breakthru College, we understand that people learn in different ways.
 That’s why we tailor our approach to suit your learning style and offer individual support when needed.

-Our trainers are qualified professionals with experience in aged care, disability, or healthcare.
+Our trainers are skilled professionals with backgrounds in aged care, disability, or healthcare.

 At Breakthru College, we recognise each student’s unique journey and foster an environment that builds confidence and motivation.
 It's no surprise that many return or refer their friends.